bajaj29/Card-Game/README.md

 A fullstack application with Java and React including frameworks and libraries.
 Let's explore the application step-by-step.

 ### `Clone or Download Project`
-Clone the project from [here](https://github.com/bajaj29/Card-Game) using 'git clone "<repository path>"' in git bash console.
+Clone the project from [here](https://github.com/bajaj29/Card-Game) using 'git clone "repository path"' in git bash console.

 ### `Run The Application`
 - Open java source code in Eclipse Ide and build the project to download required dependencies.
 Run the project with click on "Run as Java Application".<br><br>